65 Cute Farm Animals That Will Make Your Day

 “I adore this photo taken of my eldest daughter with a goat at a pumpkin patch petting zoo five years ago.
 They have the same expression and even her pigtails and the goat’s ears match,” says Jessica Roberts.

 “My wife says our French pointer, Millie, doesn’t take a bad picture.
 I think having a 1949 Farmall under her makes it even better,” says Jim Garrett.
+For even more cuteness, check out these adorable baby sloths.

 “This was our first time raising a bucket calf, Little Red.
 The picture was taken the first time we put him in the corral with our horse, Chance.
 I was lucky to snap this picture of them having some fun together,” says Karen Evens.